Suppressor baffles, also known as silencer baffles, are a crucial component in the design of firearm suppressors.

 Stacked Baffles

-Stacked baffles are made up of individual metal plates, or baffles, which are arranged in a specific pattern inside the suppressor tube.
+Stacked baffles are made up of metal plates or baffles arranged in a specific pattern inside the suppressor tube.

-The purpose of the baffles is to slow down and cool the hot gases that are expelled from the muzzle of the firearm when fired.
+The purpose of the baffles is to slow down and cool the hot gases expelled from the firearm’s muzzle when fired.

 The design and alignment of the baffle stack are critical for the suppressor to function effectively.
-The baffles must be perfectly aligned to prevent strikes, and they must securely fit together to maintain alignment.
+The baffles must be perfectly aligned to prevent strikes and securely fit together to maintain alignment.

-Stacked baffles require more precision, materials, and effort during the manufacturing process.
+Stacked baffles require more precision, materials, and effort during manufacturing.

 Monocore Baffles

 Suppressors with a monocore design are milled out of a single piece of metal.
-Because the core is a single piece, suppressors with this type of core are generally much easier to service and clean.
+Because the core is a single piece, suppressors with this core type are generally much easier to service and clean.

-Some say that that monocore design has a louder first round pop, but that’s an outdated thought.
-Maxim Defense uses a new monocore design that damn near eliminates the first round pop.
+Some say that monocore designs have a louder first-round pop, but that’s an outdated notion.
+Maxim Defense uses a new monocore design that eliminates the first-round pop.

 Monocore is the strongest design out of all the options.
 The monocore is a key piece to the strength of this design.
 The front-loading monocore makes maintenance super easy.
 Every time the user shoots, when they are done shooting, they just spin the core out and put it back in.